U.S. Route 119: Corridor G

-The first segments of Corridor G to open was in 1972.
+The first segment of Corridor G to open was in 1972.
 During that year, a Mingo County segment from Myrtle and Belo (MP 13) to the Logan County line near Holden opened.
-Segments of this were opened originally as a "super-two" since WV 65 was being destroyed; it was critical that the old roadway be removed before the highway was expanded to four-lanes.
+Segments of this were opened originally as a "super-two" since WV 65 was being destroyed; the old roadway needed to be removed before the highway was expanded to four lanes.

 Corridor G north of Logan, West Virginia.

 In 1973, a lengthy segment opened to traffic from Godby Heights south of Chapmanville (MP 13) to MP 4 in Boone County.
 This was followed a year later by a segment near Madison from MP 9.37 to MP 13 in Boone County.
 In 1975, the segment from MP 4 to MP 9.37 in Boone County was opened to traffic.
 At this time, the connection to Interstate 64 in Charleston also opened to traffic from Oakwood Road.
 This included the flyover ramp from US 119 to the Interstate 64 interchange.

 In 1977, a Mingo County segment from Nolan (MP 7.45) at US 52 to Myrtle (MP 13) opened to traffic.

 The next segment to open would come in 1982, when a Boone, Lincoln, and Kanawha County segment opened to traffic from Julian (MP 17) to the WV 601 interchange in South Charleston (MP 11).
-The segment between the WV 601 interchange to Oakwood Road in Charleston would be completed in 1986; it formerly utilized Oakhurst and Oakwood Roads.
+The segment between the WV 601 interchange and Oakwood Road in Charleston would be completed in 1986; it formerly utilized Oakhurst and Oakwood Roads.

 In 1989, a segment from MP 13 to Julian (MP 17) in Boone County opened.
 In 1992, a new Tug Fork crossing at Williamson was completed.
 Formerly, Corridor G traffic from Kentucky had to cross into downtown Williamson and pick up US 119 into West Virginia.

 The last segment of Corridor G in West Virginia to be completed was from the Tug Fork crossing at Williamson north to US 52 near Nolan.
 This nine-mile (14 km) segment was completed in 1997.